Search by name

 dotPeek can bring you to any code item or file in a few keystrokes.
 The scope of the navigation includes all assemblies currently loaded in the Assembly Explorer window and all assemblies referenced from those assemblies.

-Find code items in your solution by the name
+Find code items in your currently loaded assemblies by name

 If you want to limit your search to types (classes, interfaces, structs or enums), press Control+N twice .